Career Options in Education

 - Public libraries have story times and love extra help.
 Adolescent areas of a public library may need someone to help students find materials.

 - Museums, parks, and outdoor education centers love volunteers.
 Tell them you want direct contact with children and specify an age group if you have one in mind.

 - If you have skills or knowledge to help local Girl or Boy Scout troops with badge-winning content, this is a great way to work with students.

 - Schools welcome volunteers to work with individuals who are struggling.
 If they know you are an education major seeking experience, you are more likely to work within a classroom or to work with a small group of students.

 - Literacy programs are wonderful ways to hone your skills.

-Many new teachers are hired after the start of a school year for a variety of reasons (e.g., more students than anticipated in a grade level, teacher whose spouse is being transferred, maternity leave, etc.).
+Many new teachers are hired after the start of a school year for a variety of reasons – more students than anticipated in a grade level, teacher whose spouse is being transferred, maternity leave, etc.

 - Call schools where you applied.
 Ask if all positions have been filled or if you might be hearing from them soon.

 - Decide where you most want to teach and introduce yourself to the office staff.
 Ask about part-time positions (library aide, playground monitor) for which you could apply.
 These will pay and give you experience working with the kids.
-This will also help them become familiar with you and give you opportunities to meet the teachers and principal.
-Express your interest in teaching there.
+It will also help you become known in the school and give you opportunities to meet the teachers and principal.
+Tell them you really want to teach there.